 iv.
 Unacceptable Direct Costing Practices

-The following direct costing practices are unacceptable because they do not meet A-21's standard for a "high degree of accuracy" in the assignment of costs to sponsored projects:
+The following direct costing practices are unacceptable because they do not meet the OMB’s Uniform Guidance's standard for a "high degree of accuracy" in the assignment of costs to sponsored projects:

 - Rotation of charges among sponsored projects without establishing the relative benefit to each sponsored project;

 - Assigning charges to sponsored projects simply to spend the remaining balance with no benefit to the project;